mlip-cmu/mlip-cmu.github.io/README.md

 # Machine Learning in Production / AI Engineering (17-445/17-645/17-745/11-695)

+<span style="font-weight:bold; background-color:rgb(46, 125, 50);    transition: background-color 250ms cubic-bezier(0.4, 0, 0.2, 1) 0ms, box-shadow 250ms cubic-bezier(0.4, 0, 0.2, 1) 0ms, border-color 250ms cubic-bezier(0.4, 0, 0.2, 1) 0ms, color 250ms cubic-bezier(0.4, 0, 0.2, 1) 0ms; color:white; box-shadow: rgba(0, 0, 0, 0.2) 0px 3px 1px -2px, rgba(0, 0, 0, 0.14) 0px 2px 2px 0px, rgba(0, 0, 0, 0.12) 0px 1px 5px 0px; padding: 6px 16px;border-radius:4px ; text-decoration: none;"><a href="https://mlip-cmu.github.io/s2024/" style="color:white">Spring 2024 website</a></span>

-*CMU course and corresponding book that covers how to build, deploy, assure, and maintain products with machine-learned models.
-Includes the entire lifecycle from a prototype ML model to an entire system.
+*CMU course and corresponding book that covers how to build, deploy, assure, and maintain software products with machine-learned models.
+Includes the entire lifecycle from a prototype ML model to an entire system deployed in production.
 Covers also **responsible AI** (safety, security, fairness, explainability) and **MLOps**.*

 ***

 ![Course topics overview](overview.svg "Course topics overview")

-In 2023, it will be offered at least in the spring.
+In 2024, the course will be offered in the spring and probably also in the fall.
 In all offerings since 2021, the class does not have formal prerequisites, but expects some familiarity with machine learning concepts and basic programming skills.

 See the specific offering of the course you are interested in: